 Specific risk mitigation measures can include for example the reduction of the application rate or the number of applications and/or increase of interval between applications.
+Note that there is an overlap of these measures with the refining options during risk assessment.

-Currently the only (generic) harmonized risk mitigation phrase aimed at reducing the exposure and hence the risk to bees is the following SPe8 from Annex V of Directive $1999/45/EC^{16}$:
+Currently the only (generic) harmonized risk mitigation phrase aimed at reducing the exposure and hence the risk to bees is the following SPe8: